2/1/2026

 In 2025 and beyond, insurance coverage law firms are increasingly using AI to strengthen intake, improve responsiveness, and reduce administrative friction, without replacing legal judgment or advocacy.

-This article explains how AI can support firms handling insurance coverage and bad faith matters, where automation creates the most value, and where human oversight must remain essential.
+This article explains how AI can support firms handling insurance coverage and bad-faith matters, where automation creates the most value, and where human oversight must remain essential.

 Insurance coverage practices share several defining characteristics:

-At the same time, firms face:
+At the same time, firms often face:

-Many insurance-related calls come in outside business hours, especially after property damage, accidents, or catastrophic events.
+Many insurance-related calls come in outside business hours, especially after property damage, accidents, storms, or catastrophic events.
 An AI receptionist can answer calls immediately using a calm, professional tone aligned with the firm’s approach.

 Not every insurance dispute is viable.
 AI can guide callers through structured intake questions such as: